Alberta Energy Regulator

+The Alberta Energy Regulator (AER) is a quasi-judicial, independent agency regulating the development of energy resources in Alberta.
+Headquartered in Calgary, the AER's mandate under the Responsible Energy Development Act (REDA) is "to provide for the efficient, safe, orderly and environmentally responsible development of energy resources and mineral resources in Alberta.”

+Responsible for all projects from application to reclamation, the AER administers the Public Lands Act, the Environmental Protection and Enhancement Act and the Water Act.

+The AER operates at arm's length from the Government of Alberta, under an appointed board of directors.

 Background

-Energy regulation in Alberta has a 83-year history, evolving over time to meet changing technologies and public needs.
-Following its creation in 1938 with the Petroleum and Natural Gas Conservation Board, the regulatory body has consistently overseen energy development in the province.
+Energy regulation in Alberta has evolved over time to meet changing technologies and public needs.
+Since the creation of the Petroleum and Natural Gas Conservation Board in 1938, the regulatory body has consistently overseen energy development in the province.

 It has existed under several names throughout its history, including the Alberta Oil and Gas Conservation Board, the Alberta Energy and Utilities Board, and the Alberta Energy Resources Conservation Board.
-The AER builds off of this legacy, but it is, under the REDA, an entirely new organization with new regulatory functions and authority over energy-related applications and developments.
+The AER builds off of this legacy, but it is now, under the REDA, an entirely new organization with new regulatory functions and authority over energy-related applications and developments.

-Responsible Energy Development Act

-In December 2012, the REDA passed in the Alberta Legislature as part of the Regulatory Enhancement Project.
-The REDA made the AER "responsible for all projects from application to reclamation," with "the authority to administer the Public Lands Act, the Environmental Protection and Enhancement Act and the Water Act, with regards to energy development."
-The AER was phased in over nine months beginning in June 2013.
-In March 2014, the AER became the single regulator for energy development in Alberta; it now enforces environmental laws and issues environmental and water permits for energy developments, which were formerly responsibilities of Alberta Environment and Sustainable Resource Development.
+In December 2012, REDA passed in the Alberta Legislature as part of the Regulatory Enhancement Project.
+On 17 June 2013, all regulatory functions previously carried out by the Energy Resources Conservation Board were taken over by the AER.